ipspace/blog/content/posts/2026/06/goodbye-leaf-spine-networks.md

 {{<long-quote>}}
 I missed a crucial point in the paper: they need more uplinks on the leaf switches to achieve the same oversubscription ratio as a comparable leaf-and-spine fabric.
 From Section 2 of the paper: "_But an expander that is performance-equivalent to a fat tree may need more ToR uplinks (fabric-facing ports) because some uplink capacity is consumed by traffic relayed for other ToRs._"

 That requires more leaf switches, but a big enough fabric still uses fewer active elements (switches), resulting in lower power consumption.
-On the _cost reduction_ side, they're calculating savings from fewer fabric switches but do not mention the total cost of the fabric, including ShuffleBoxes.
+On the _cost reduction_ side, they're calculating savings from fewer fabric switches but do not mention the total cost of the fabric, including ShuffleBoxes, in the paper.
+However, the authors claim that the "27% lower cost" in the AWS blog post includes the entire cost of building and operating the fabric (= overall TCO reduction).

 Other than that (and unequal-cost multipathing), they use the same multipath transport protocol ([SRD](https://blog.ipspace.net/2022/12/quick-look-aws-srd/)) in both cases, but not any extra tricks like packet spraying.
 {{</long-quote>}}